cp-algorithms/cp-algorithms/src/data_structures/treap.md

 }
 ```

-Now we turn to the implementation of various additional operations on the implicit Cartesian trees:
+Now let's consider the implementation of various operations on implicit treaps:

 - **Insert element**.
-Suppose we need to insert an element at position _pos_.
-We divide Treap into two halves: a corresponding array [0..pos-1] and array [pos..sz]; it is enough for a split (T, T1, T2, pos).
-Then we can combine trees with a new vertex T1; it is enough for a merge (T1, T1, new_item) (it is easy to make sure that all of the preconditions are done).
-Finally, we combine the two trees T1 and T2 back into T - by a call of merge (T, T1, T2).
+  Suppose we need to insert an element at position `pos`.
+We divide the treap into two parts, which correspond to arrays `[0..pos-1]` and `[pos..sz]`; to do this we call `split` (T, $T_1$, $T_2$, pos).
+Then we can combine tree $T_1$ with the new vertex by calling `merge` ($T_1$, $T_1$, new_item) (it is easy to see that all preconditions are met).
+Finally, we combine trees $T_1$ and $T_2$ back into T by calling `merge` (T, $T_1$, $T_2$).
-- **Delete an item**.
+- **Delete element**.
-It is still easy: just find an item to delete, and then perform the merge to it sons, L and R,  and put a result of merge operation in a place of T. In fact, there is no difference between the removal of the implicit Cartesian tree and removal of the conventional Cartesian tree.
+ This operation is even easier: find the element to be deleted T, perform merge of its children L and R, and replace the element T with the result of merge.
+In fact, element deletion in the implicit treap is exactly the same as in the regular treap.
-- **The amount / minimum**, etc. on the segment.
+- Find **sum / minimum**, etc. on the interval.
-Firstly, create a vertex for each additional item field F in the structure to store the value of the goal function for this peek’s subtree.
-This field is easy to maintain - same operation like during the work with _cnt_ (we need 2 functions for getting and settings this value and we should update depended function - see above).
+ First, create an additional field F in the `item` structure to store the value of the target function for this node's subtree.
+This field is easy to maintain similarly to maintaining sizes of subtrees: create a function which calculates this value for a node based on values for its children and add calls of this function in the end of all functions which modify the tree.
-Secondly, we need to know how to respond to a request for an arbitrary interval [A; B].
+ Second, we need to know how to process a query for an arbitrary interval [A; B].
-For this we need to get a part of tree which are corresponded to the segment [A;B].
-It is easy to understand that this is enough for first split(T, T1, T2, A), and then split (T2, T2, T3, B-A+ 1).
-As a result, T2 will consist of all the elements in the interval [A; B], and only of them.
-Therefore, response to the request will be in the field F of T2 tree.
-After the response to the request, tree need to be restored by call of a merge (T, T1, T2) and merge (T, T, T3).
+ To get a part of tree which corresponds to the interval [A; B], we need to call `split` (T, $T_1$, $T_2$, A), and then `split` ($T_2$, $T_2$, $T_3$, B - A + 1): after this $T_2$ will consist of all the elements in the interval [A; B], and only of them.
+Therefore, the response to the query will be stored in the field F of the root of $T_2$.
+After the query is answered, the tree has to be restored by calling `merge` (T, $T_1$, $T_2$) and `merge` ($T$, $T$, $T_3$).
-- **Addition / painting on the segment**.
+- **Addition / painting** on the interval.
-Here we act as in the previous paragraph, but instead of the field F will store a field called _add_ that will contain accumulation value for painting.
-Before carrying out any operations necessary to set this value correctly - ie, accordingly change T->L->add and T-> R-> add, and clean up _add_ in parent node.
-In this way we will achieve that after any changes to the tree all information will not be lost.
+ We act similarly to the previous paragraph, but instead of the field F we will store a field `add` which will contain the added value for the subtree (or the value to which the subtree is painted).
+Before performing any operation we have to "push" this value correctly - i.e. change $T \rightarrow L \rightarrow add$ and $T \rightarrow R \rightarrow add$, and to clean up `add` in the parent node.
+This way after any changes to the tree the information will not be lost.
-- **Flip on the segment**.
+- **Reverse** on the interval.
-This item is almost similar to the previous - just add the field ‘bool rev’, which will be setted to true, when you want to make a flip in the subtree of the current node.
-The initialize operation is just little bit complicated - we swapping a sons of this node and set this flag for them.
+ This is again similar to the previous operation: we have to add boolean flag ‘rev’ and set it to true when the subtree of the current node has to be reversed.
+"Pushing" this value is a bit complicated - we swap children of this node and set this flag to true for them.

-**Implementation**.
-Let us give an example for the full realization of the implicit Cartesian tree with the coup on the segment.
-Here, for each vertex we store field called _value_ - the actual value of the item standing in the array at the current position.
-We also give the implementation of the function ‘output ()’, which displays an array that corresponds to the current state of the implicit Cartesian tree.
+Here is an example implementation of the implicit treap with reverse on the interval.
+For each node we store field called `value` which is the actual value of the array element at current position.
+We also provide implementation of the function `output()`, which outputs an array that corresponds to the current state of the implicit treap.

 ```
 typedef struct item * pitem;